Visibility and impact: Promoting your research with Kudos

 • people outside of academia to understand your research and apply it in non-academic ways

-For example, changing the article title from "California foredune plant biogeomorphology" to "California costal plants build sand dunes through teamwork."
+For example, changing the article title from "California foredune plant biogeomorphology" to "California coastal plants build sand dunes through teamwork."

 Step 2 - Share.
 Enrich the article by adding links to other materials (such as video clips, interviews and datasets) that provide context.
 Share it to your social networks, web pages or email contacts.
 Use Kudos' trackable links to connect the article back to those other resources.

 Step 3 - Measure.
 Measure the effect on clicks, views, downloads, mentions and citations to learn which communication channels are most effective at disseminating your work.
-Monitor the results in BRAD using the altmetric doughnut score and citation counts.
+Monitor the results in your BRAD account (Symplectic Elements) using the Altmetric Attention Score and citation counts.

 Kudos helps researchers who want assistance with increasing the usage of, and citations to, their publications.
-A 2015 NTI study found that using Kudos resulted in a 23% increase in fulltext downloads on publisher sites.
+A 2015 NTI study found that using Kudos resulted in a 23% increase in full text downloads on publisher sites.
 It also helps researchers understand which of their promotion efforts are having the greatest effect on article performance.
-Specifically, it helps academics:
+Specifically, it helps you:

 1. get an early indication of future citations